leanprover/logic_and_proof_lean3/introduction.rst

 About this Textbook
 -------------------

 Both this online textbook and the *Lean* theorem prover it invokes are new and ongoing projects, and in places they are still rough.
 Please bear with us!
-Your feedback will be quite helpful.
+You can learn more about Lean from its `project page <http://leanprover.github.io/>`_ and the online textbook, `Theorem Proving in Lean <leanprover.github.io/theorem_proving_in_lean/>`_.

+We are grateful for feedback and corrections from a number of people, including Bruce Cuconato, William DeMeo, Tobias Grosser, Lyle Kopnicky, Alexandre Rademaker, and Matt Rice.